jncfa/live-ubuntu-from-docker/README.md

 - lite-image: installs the necessary packages and configures the system
 - final-image: installs the necessary packages and configures the system
 - final-image-iso-builder: builds the iso image
-- iso-image: contains just the
+- iso-image: contains just the iso archive

 ## Building

 To build the image, run the following command: